 I seem to find myself with a lot of unproductive time - time when I can’t be working on real problems - problems that need access to tools such as a coding environment, terminal, internet searching, and somewhere to capture notes.
 Situations such as walking the dog, driving, and getting simple chores done are examples of these times.
 Times like this though, are good for thinking, and recently i’ve been thinking a lot about the concept of technical debt.

-It was a great call by Ward Cunningham to formulate an analogy between financial debt and the tradeoffs in software development.
+It was a great insight by Ward Cunningham to find analogy between financial debt and the tradeoffs in software development.
 Usually the tradeoffs are between short and long term solutions.
-When a project makes a decision to implement a quick fix, or put off investing in a long term solution, that is like borrowing from the future, because if the project is to continue that work must be done at some stage, otherwise it becomes harder and harder to continue.
+When a project makes a decision to implement a quick fix, or put off investing in a long term solution, that is like borrowing from the future, because if the project is to continue, that work must be done at some stage, otherwise it becomes harder and harder to continue.
 Short term solutions usually involve compromises that leave behind a mess.
 This mess must be worked around, and unless it is taken care of eventually you can’t manoeuvre without breaking something, or falling over.
 This extra incremental effort needed is like servicing the loan.
 It is, however, an interest only repayment, as eventually you need to repay the principal by implementing the long term solution.

 One example is when the effort on multiple problems can be combined because they overlap somewhat.
 A perpetual domestic issue I have is that of loading the dishwasher.
 Eventually all the dirty items must go in, that’s a given.
 Leaving the piles of crockery filling the kitchen builds a debt mountain.
 However if you put them in one by one, that’s a lot of bending down, opening and closing the door.
 In addition we will likely need to move existing items around as we can’t globally optimise the layout if we don’t know what might be added later.
 Leaving the job of loading the dishwasher till later actually makes the process more efficient.
 If we couldn’t get into a little debt here by letting things stack up we’d be worse off.
 It’s like getting a loan to invest in productivity measures.